-- h.
+- g.
+Provide new active travel infrastructure: Active Travel Route: Royal Victoria Hospital to Roseburn Path via Quiet Route 20 and New active travel crossing: Craigleith Road at Orchard Drive, - h.
 Retain and enhance designated open space as public greenspace.
-Use selective tree thinning and minor adjustments to boundary walls to improve visual and physical connections to and through the site, - i.
-Ensure design and layout of streets and spaces incorporate key views towards listed buildings and surviving historic features (landscape and built form).
+Use selective tree thinning and minor adjustments to boundary walls to improve visual and physical connections to and through the site, - Ensure design and layout of streets and spaces incorporate key views towards listed buildings and surviving historic features (landscape and built form).
 Design active travel links to incorporate green blue infrastructure, including treeplanting, - j.
 Retain mature trees and stone walls.
 Consider appropriate re-use of nondesignated heritage asset (stable block) in north west corner of the site, - k.
-Integrate site history interpretation into public realm design, - L. Integrate new outdoor play facilities into the site layout in a well overlooked and accessible location with a welcoming setting that rovide for a range of users, including those with disabilities (see Proposal BGN 36) - m.
+Integrate site history interpretation into public realm design, - l.
+Integrate new outdoor play facilities into the site layout in a well overlooked and accessible location with a welcoming setting that rovide for a range of users, including those with disabilities (see Proposal BGN 36) - m.
 Take contemporary surface management proposals in this sewer catchment area into account in designing the site layout and corresponding surface water management plan, particularly in relation to ongoing work lead by the Edinburgh and Lothians Strategic Drainage Partnership, - n.
 Provide or contribute towards education, and healthcare infrastructure and community facilities.